rh-ai-kickstart/.github/profile/FAQ.md

 other environments.

-### Will kickstarters run in my environment?
+### Will kickstarts run in my environment?
 Are these maintained?
 Are they products?

 Answers are *yes*, *yes* and *no*, respectively.
-- New kickstarters must be proven before they can be included.
+- New kickstarts must be proven before they can be included.
 - Your environment may differ from ours, but we'll clearly outline dependencies up front
-- AI kickstarters are maintained by their owner
+- AI kickstarts are maintained by their owner
 - Red Hat AI SMEs offer guidance as needed
-- AI kickstarters are not Red Hat products.
+- AI kickstarts are not Red Hat products.
 They are examples.
-- kickstarters are not products and are not covered by Red Hat support
+- kickstarts are not products and are not covered by Red Hat support
 - Best effort community assistance may be available

 ### How do I ______?

 #### Get started

-Each repository is a standalone kickstarter.
+Each repository is a standalone kickstart.
 Simply click through, read the README, and follow the installation instructions.

 #### Get help

 Have questions?
 Need help?
 We got you.
-Just open a GitHub issue in the relevant kickstarter repository!
+Just open a GitHub issue in the relevant kickstart repository!

 #### Contribute

-##### Submit a new kickstarter
+##### Submit a new kickstart

-Anyone can contribute kickstarters! :smile: Instructions to follow.
+Anyone can contribute kickstarts! :smile: Instructions to follow.

 ##### Submit ideas for improvements

-If you're using a kickstarter and want to see changes, create a GitHub issue with your request.
+If you're using a kickstart and want to see changes, create a GitHub issue with your request.
 We'll see if we can make it happen.

 ##### Offer feedback

 All feedback is welcome.
 Specific and actionable feedback is preferred.
-Please create a GitHub issue directly in the kickstarter repository.
+Please create a GitHub issue directly in the kickstart repository.

 ### Now what?

-What are you waiting for? :smile: It's kickstarter time!
+What are you waiting for? :smile: It's kickstart time!